 - Learning goals.
 Define the main goal of the entire learning path based on your audience’s knowledge and skill gaps.
 Then divide it into smaller objectives.
-Your goals should clearly define what your learners need to know and be able to do once they complete the training.
+Your learning goals should clearly define what your audience needs to know and be able to do once they complete the training.
 Here is what all this might look like if you’re aiming to develop new managers into powerful leaders:

 Step 2.
 Create milestones